ikogan/juniper-pulse-secure-script/README.md

 ```

 Finally, simply place this script somewhere and `chmod +x` it.
 Then you'll
 want to edit the script and change the `VPN_URL` variable at the top.
+Once
+it's there, you can use `./juniper-vpn-connect.sh start` to start it and
+`./juniper-vpn-connect.sh stop` to stop it.

 Ideally, create a `.desktop` entry
 for this. http://askubuntu.com/questions/436891/create-a-desktop-file-that-opens-and-execute-a-command-in-a-terminal
 has some information on how to create these files though it's not necessary